KPRoche/kubestellar/docs/content/direct/pre-reqs.md

 ## Infrastructure (clusters)

 Because of its multicluster architecture, KubeStellar requires that you have the necessary privileges and infrastructure access to create and/or configure the necessary clusters.
-Our current examples use kind or openshift to do this.
+To create/administer the required few small kubernetes clusters, our current examples can use:

+- **kind** OR
+- **k3s** OR
+- **openshift**

 ## For Using KubeStellar